The benefits of a four-day workweek according to a champion of the trend

 Companies exploring the option of letting employees work four days a week hope to reduce job burnout and retain talent seeking a better work-life balance, according to the chief executive of an organization that promotes the idea.

 American companies haven’t adopted four-day weeks as broadly, but that could change.
-Nearly a third of U.S. CEOs polled by accounting firm KPMG in 2024 said they are exploring alternative work schedules such as a four-day or four and a half-day workweek.
+Eight percent of full-time employees polled by Gallup in 2022 said they work four days a week, up from 5% in 2020.

 The Associated Press spoke with Whelehan about the reasons why companies might want to consider the change.
 His comments have been edited for length and clarity.